NicolasZanotti/local-development-environments/NodeJs/Readme.md

 ## Docker

 Install [Docker](https://www.docker.com/) locally.
 If running Windows, switch the Docker configuration to use Linux containers.
-Then in the project root folder, run `docker-compose up`.
+Then in the project root folder, run `docker-compose -p "node" up`.
 This will download and run the containers.

 Upon completion, you will be able to access the following pages: